craftcms/docs/docs/commerce/5.x/reference/controller-actions.md

 Commerce exposes a number of common resources to your storefront via an HTTP API.

 ::: tip
-We recommend reviewing the main Craft documentation on [working with controller actions](/4.x/dev/controller-actions.md) before you dig in, here!
+We recommend reviewing the main Craft documentation on [forms and controller actions](/5.x/development/forms.md) before you dig in, here!
 :::

 ## Available Actions